 There are other shoe options that are just as comfortable but look a lot more professional.
 When thinking about what to wear to an informal interview, women should stick with leather flats or oxfords, while men should wear a nice pair of boat shoes or loafers.

-ii) Revealing Outfits
+2. Revealing Outfits

 Both women and men should keep themselves relatively covered up during a job interview.
-Men shouldn’t undo more than one button on their dress shirt or button down — showing off an undershirt or chest hair can be distracting.
+Men shouldn’t undo more than one button on their dress shirt or button-down — showing off an undershirt or chest hair can be distracting.
 Women should make sure that their skirts or dresses aren’t too short and their tops aren’t too revealing.

 Dressing modestly is an important part of looking professional, so if you’re not sure if an item of clothing is appropriate, don’t wear it.

-iii) Ripped or Distressed Jeans
+3. Ripped or Distressed Jeans

 Dark wash or black jeans are fine for casual interviews, but ripped and distressed pairs can come across as grungy.
-You want to look polished and professional, so stick to jeans and trousers that aren’t faded and don’t have any holes in them.
+You want to look polished and professional, so dress professionally, stick to jeans and trousers that aren’t faded and don’t have any holes in them.

-iv) Visible Undergarments
+4. Visible Undergarments